-It’s no secret that hedge funds and investment firms have been divided over the use of public and private clouds for some time.
+It’s no secret that investment management firms (including hedge funds and private equity firms) have historically been divided over the use of public and private clouds.
 We’ve discussed it in depth here on the Hedge IT Blog, explaining the differences between the two and why most funds are choosing to go with a private cloud solution.

-A case can be made, however, that there’s a time and a place for each cloud platform and both offer their own advantages for hedge funds.
-We’ve taken a look at some of the key areas firms will consider when looking at public and private clouds and identified who we think takes the cake.
+A case can be made, however, that there’s a time and a place for each cloud platform and both offer their own advantages for financial services firms.
+We’ve taken a look at some of the key areas firms will consider when looking at public and private clouds and identified which we think comes out on top.

 Service & Support

-Investment firms demand uptime to ensure operational efficiency and profitability.
-Public cloud providers, however, do not offer hedge fund-specific IT support and rather have limited customer service representatives troubleshooting the most basic of email and desktop support issues.
+Hedge funds and private equity firms demand uptime to ensure operational efficiency and profitability.
+Public cloud providers, however, do not offer investment-specific IT support and rather have limited customer service representatives troubleshooting the most basic of email and desktop support issues.
 In the event of a crisis situation or an outage, hundreds of thousands of users will be trying to reach a limited number of support personnel, creating additional problems and highlighting a severe lack of customer support.
 As we’ve seen in recent years, many public cloud providers (such as Google and Amazon) have had outages last hours or even days at a time – situations that prove costly to any investment firm.
-With a hedge fund-specific private cloud platform, funds often have access to 24x7x365 engineering support that is tailored to meet the demands of their unique business.
+With a vertical-specific private cloud platform, funds often have access to 24x7x365 engineering support that is tailored to meet the demands of their unique investment funds.

 Edge: Private Cloud